kagurazakayashi/iUImport/README.en.md

-# iUImport
+# PhotoCable

 ![Icon](icon.png)

 [简体中文](README.md) | [繁體中文](README.zh-hant.md) | [English](README.en.md) | [日本語](README.ja.md)

-**Easily import photos or videos to iOS photo album via data cable.**
+**Easily import photos or videos into iOS albums via cable.**

-If there is no Internet or LAN connection, and only a data cable is connected to the computer, transferring specified photos or videos to the photo album of the iOS device is a troublesome task.
-This tool makes it easier for you to do this.
+Transferring photos or videos to your device's album may be a hassle when there is no Internet and LAN connection and only a data cable to connect to your PC.
+This tool can make you accomplish this task more easily.

-## System Requirements
+## system requirements

 - `iOS` ≥ 15.0
 - Language: `zh-hans`, `zh-hant`, `ja`, `en`